 A walking tour of Astypalea’s radiant Hora

 Everything about Astypalea’s gorgeous main town resembles the Cyclades islands at their very best.
-Whitewashed cube houses, with blue balconies and window frames, tumble theatrically down not one but two hillsides and courtyards are filled with bougainvillea.
+Whitewashed cube houses, with blue balconies and window frames, tumble theatrically down not one but two hillsides and courtyards are filled with bougainvillea and geraniums.
 Except Astypalea isn’t in the Cyclades - it’s part of the Dodecanese island chain – and it’s unlike any other island in Greece.

 Just ask anyone who has visited and they’ll tell you about its very special energy.
 There’s no better way to feel it than by exploring the main town (Hora) from top to bottom (or bottom to top in this case) by walking from the island’s original port, Pera Gialos, all the way up to the Venetian castle.

 You’ll adore the view from the top, just as you will the narrow alleyways, into which little shops and trendy bars have breathed new life.
 And you’ll know exactly when you’ve found your favourite spot to take in the view because it will be filled with that special energy you’ll also be telling everyone about.